 Recipes for National Afternoon Tea Week

-Time to slice your cucumber and butter your bread… National Afternoon Tea Week is almost upon us.
-To help you celebrate this Great British tradition, our Executive Pastry Chef, Ryan Thompson, lets you in on his secret, perfect recipes for baking the classic Scone (with a Grove twist) and Lemon Drizzle cake – both from this summer’s new Afternoon Tea menu.
+Time to raise the age-old debate of jam or cream first; National Afternoon Tea Week is upon us.
+To help you celebrate this Great British tradition, our Executive Pastry Chef, Ryan Thompson, shares his recipes for baking classic scones and family-favourite, lemon drizzle cake.

 Makes 8 (6cm)